ZakirG/stickynotebooks/README.md

 Project started 8/24/22.

-StickyNotebooks will be a React / Express.js project.
+StickyNotebooks will be a React / Express.js / MongoDB project.

 ## Current project status: